United States national missile defense: Safeguard Program

 However Safeguard still retained several of the previously listed political and military problems.

 ABM treaty

 These above issues drove the United States and the USSR to sign the Anti-Ballistic Missile Treaty of 1972.
-Under the ABM treaty and the 1974 revision of it, each country was allowed to deploy a single ABM system with only 100 interceptors to protect a single target.
+Under the ABM treaty and the 1974 revision of it, each country was allowed to deploy only two ABM systems with only 100 interceptors each - one to protect the national command authority or capitol, the other to protect a deterrent force such as a missile field.
 The Soviets deployed a system named the A-35 "Galosh" missile system, and it was deployed to protect Moscow, its capital city.
 The U.S. deployed the Safeguard system to defend the ICBM launch sites around the Grand Forks Air Force Base, North Dakota, in 1975.
 The American Safeguard system was only briefly operational (for a matter of several months).
 The Soviet system (now called A-135) has been improved over the decades, and it is still operational around Moscow.

 Homing Overlay Experiment

 Given concerns about the previous programs using nuclear armed interceptors, in the 1980s the U.S. Army began studies about the feasibility of hit-to-kill vehicles, where an interceptor missile would destroy an incoming ballistic missile just by colliding with it, the so-called "Kinetic Kill Vehicles", or KKV.

 The first program which actually tested a hit-to-kill missile interceptor was the Army's Homing Overlay Experiment.
 "Overlay" was the Army's term for exo-atmospheric interceptions, which would have to declutter any decoys, "underlay" was their term for high-altitude interceptions within the atmosphere.
 The KKV was equipped with an infrared seeker, guidance electronics and a propulsion system.
 Once in space, the KKV extended a 4 m diameter structure similar to an umbrella skeleton to enhance its effective cross section.
 This device would destroy the ICBM reentry vehicle on collision.
 After test failures with the first three flight tests, the fourth and final test on 10 June 1984 was successful, intercepting the Minuteman RV with a closing speed of about 6.1 km/s at an altitude of more than 160 km.